-Trump vs. Trump's cabinet
+Trump vs. Trump's Cabinet

 His campaign pledge to "drain the swamp" -- or keep the familiar Washington, DC, insiders outside the halls of federal power -- has gone largely unfulfilled as wealthy, connected donors and bankers grab up influential positions in the new administration.

-Here is a rundown of the nominees, some for cabinet positions and others for administrative jobs, and how they mix with Trump's public policy pledges.
+Here is a rundown of the nominees, some for Cabinet positions and others for administrative jobs, and how they mix with Trump's public policy pledges.

 Secretary of Treasury